CSGAMERSServices/ltng-support-visualforce-to-lightning/README.md

 # Overview

+The Salesforce Lightning Experience provides ways to leverage standard functionality with customization in ways never before possible with classic.

+This app is a demo for how you can integrate:

+* Standard (OotB) Lightning Components to Custom Lightning Components
+* Lightning with Visualforce
+* Lightning with Web Standard Single Page Apps (e.g. Angular / React / Vue /...)
+* Lightning with Canvas apps

 Another way that the Lightning Experience is an architectural shift from Salesforce Classic is how Customizations and Standard functionality can communicate with one another securely in the browser.

 `(Please note that system to system communications are in a separate example)`

-**1.** Standard and Custom Lightning Components can call to one another using Lightning Events.
+## 1. Standard and Custom Lightning Components can call to one another using Lightning Events

+I have custom lightning components....
+How can I send data and events back and forth so data and messages can be sent securely between them.

+Custom lightning components can communicate with standard lightning functionality - requiring less work while providing better standardization and a more cohesive experience than possible with classic.

 ![Quick Video of Custom and Standard Components using Events](docs/images/ticket-button-demo.gif)

 For more on this case please see the [Communicating between Custom and Standard Components Section below](#communicating-between-custom-and-standard-components).

-**2.** Lightning Experience and Visualforce Pages can communicate with one another using PostMessages.
+## 2. Lightning Experience and Visualforce Pages can communicate with one another using PostMessages

+Visualforce can communicate with standard lightning functionality  - requiring less work while providing better standardization and a more cohesive experience than with classic.

 ![Quick Video of Lightning to VF Communication](docs/images/LightningToVF_CommunicationDemo.gif)

 For more on this case, please see the [Communicating with PostMessages section below](#communicating-with-postmessages)

-**3.** Lightning Experience can expose Bundled Web Apps (within Static Resources) can communicate via Lightning:Contianer messages.
+## 3. Lightning Experience can expose Bundled Web Apps (within Static Resources) can communicate via Lightning:Contianer messages

+Lightning container apps can communicate with standard lightning functionality - leveraging standard HTML5 apps (html/javascript/css) in ways you could never do before with classic.

 ![Quick Video of Lightning Container communicating with Lightning](docs/images/LightningContainerDemo.gif)

 For more on this case, see the [Communicating with Lightning Containers section below](#communicating-with-lightning-containers)

-**4.** Lightning Experience can expose External Web Sites and communicate via Canvas messages.
+## 4. Lightning Experience can expose External Web Sites and communicate via Canvas messages.

+Canvas Apps are a way to expose out External Web sites within a secured frame (authenticated and authorized) within Salesforce.
+Allowing them to communicate securely in a way completely transparent to the end user.

+Canvas apps can communicate with standard lightning functionality - requiring less work while providing better standardization and a more cohesive experience than possible with classic.

+!!!
+I have a legacy external web application.
+How can I integrate it with Salesforce Lightning, so it incorporates my legacy application into Lightning Experience so data and messages can be securely shared between them.

 ![Quick Video sending messages from Heroku to Lightning using Canvas Messages](docs/images/LightningToVF_ToHeroku.gif)